-The modern microscopy suite in Olmsted Hall features a confocal microscope and six fluorescence research microscopes with digital imaging capability.
-This facility was funded by a grant from the Howard Hughes Medical Institute.
+The modern microscopy suite in Olmsted Hall, funded by a grant from the Howard Hughes Medical Institute, features a confocal microscope and six fluorescence research microscopes with digital imaging capability.

 The field station, built in 1995, is used to study natural history, ecology, botany, and geology.
 It contains a library, classroom, laboratory, computers, and a modern weather station.
 The surrounding area offers a diversity of habitats including streams, wetlands, ponds, old-growth forest, and recently reclaimed farmland and meadows.

 The Phytotron in Olmsted Hall is a modern facility consisting of 12 controlled-environment growth chambers.
 Students and faculty conduct experiments in the facility to achieve control of temperature, light, and humidity and to replicate differences in these variables and determine their impact on plants and animals.